Visualización de Datos

 - Select either "Import KML File from Computer" or "Import KML File from Google Drive."

-- Select the file you want to view.
+- Select the file to view.

 - Select "Open."